JustinDumasCarr/ConcertConnect/README.md

-# MEANauthapp
+# ConcertConnect

-Complete MEAN stack application with authentication using json web tokens
+Web-app to help artists connect with venues

 ### Version
 1.0.0